grafana/terraform-provider-grafana/docs/resources/contact_point.md

 - `settings` (Map of String, Sensitive) Additional custom properties to attach to the notifier.
 Defaults to `map[]`.
 - `sound` (String) The sound associated with the notification.
 - `title` (String) The templated title of the message.
+- `upload_image` (Boolean) Whether to send images in the notification or not.
+Default is true.
+Requires Grafana to be configured to send images in notifications.

 Read-Only: